loh-tar/cpd/README.md

     H                        Show this help
-       newjob <arguments>    Enqueue a new job with arguments as shown above start                 Start the daemon and job processing x, exit                  Terminate the daemon and job processing P, process               Process jobs in foreground or trigger daemon to continue K, kill <job>...
+       newjob <arguments>    Enqueue a new job with arguments as shown above start                 Start the daemon and job processing X, exit                  Terminate the daemon and job processing P, process               Process jobs in foreground or trigger daemon to continue K, kill <job>...
 Kill a running or cancel a pending job p, prio <prio> <job>...
 Change job PRIO to <prio> or 'PRIO=PRIO minus <prio>' if +-<prio>